PET SHOP BOYS

 Pet Shop Boys didn't take too long to become a big favourite of mine.
 Their highly melodic and immediately identifiable sense of songwriting ensured that each song almost immediately latched onto me, and Tennant's soft voice was a particularly charismatic and charming narrator across those lush soundscapes; his lyrics, too, frequently reveal his past as a writer by their use of clever turns of phrase and iconic lines, not to mention the myriad of sources he took inspiration from is exciting in itself.
 There's also a plethora of incredible material outside the main albums themselves, not only in the form of their vast quantities of oft-excellent b-sides which firmly places in them in the list of my favourite b-sides acts, but the A-sides themselves have often been tweaked as well, with some of the single remixes practically passing as new songs.
 It's a deep, wide world that feels like an endless treasure trove when you first begin digging into it.
 Now that I'm a seasoned veteran, it makes up for one of the richest back catalogues in my shelf.

 A quick word on the aforementioned Further Listening reissues, which first began in 2001 with the first six albums and which then continued in 2017 with the next five.
 For me, they are the gold standard when it comes to standard reissues.
-Each of the packages comes with the original album faithfully remastered, as well as a disc (or two) with all the b-sides, additional studio tracks and various alternative takes and versions which have all been chosen for being interesting in one way or another, rather than to simply fill a disc.
+Each of the packages comes with the original album faithfully remastered, as well as a disc (or two) with all the b-sides, additional studio tracks and various alternative takes and versions which have all been chosen for being interesting in one way or another, rather than to simply fill a disc; they're also represented chronologically consistently across the discs, so e.g. certain songs which were recorded a few years before they were actually released as b-sides will feature in the era they're from, not the one people might associate them with.
 Often the non-album cuts are also presented in slightly different versions to the original releases, so that the separate b-side compilations still remain relevant in their own right.
 Besides the musical goods, the packaging is faithful to the original designs but with a clear design tweak to indicate they're a uniform part of the same reissue series (housed in slipcases, covering both the jewel case and the separate booklet), and they all come with thick booklets explaining the context and recording process of the album, both Tennant and Lowe's extensive commentary on every single song (includes the bonus material), the lyrics and vast amounts of photoshoot material and additional artwork to establish the visual vibe of the era.
 They're wonderful, nearly all-comprehensive packages.
 The reason I mention them separately here is that for the first six albums, that's the only version I own - and for the albums afterwards, I've been collecting the series at a steady pace.
 This makes the "Physically" section of each review very repetitive, and so rather copy/paste the same sentences over and over again I'll just refer to this one.
 I've also utilised the covers for the original albums for each of the review entries below, even though technically the copies I own look different - that just looks nicer visually.
+I also won't be covering all the b-sides in the paragraphs talking about the bonus material in great detail, given there's more space to discuss them with the actual b-side compilations.

 Main chronology: